 I Wish to Say

-For this project, Oring sets up a portable public office - complete with a manual typewriter - and invites people to dictate postcards to the President.
-This ongoing project began in 2004 with a commission from The First Amendment Project in Oakland, CA, and has had two national tours thanks to grant support from the Creative Capital Foundation.
+This ongoing project began in 2004 with a commission from The First Amendment Project in Oakland, CA, and has had three national tours thanks to grant support from the Creative Capital Foundation, Franklin Furnace Fund, New York Foundation for the Arts, the North Carolina Arts Council and the Charles R. Kettering Foundation.

-In 2024, Oring hit the road with a fall tour to document this historic presidential election.
-She was on the streets of Chicago during the Democratic National Convention.
+In 2024, Oring hit the road with a fall tour to document that year’s historic presidential election.
+She started and ended the tour in Philadelphia and typed on the streets of Chicago during the Democratic National Convention as well as at several parks in New York and on half a dozen college campuses from University of Dayton in Ohio to Scripps College in California, Hunter College in New York, and University of South Florida in St. Petersburg.
 She also presented a solo show documenting 20 years of this project at the Monmouth University Center for the Arts in New Jersey.
+2024 tour dates are listed here and the messages typed in 2024 are displayed here.

-In 2020, Oring worked with the Stamps Gallery and the Democracy & Debate Theme Semester at the University of Michigan to present a monthlong series of virtual performances over zoom.
+In 2020, Oring presented both live and virtual performances at the Brooklyn Public Library after developing a method for using Zoom as a performance platform through work with the Stamps Gallery and the Democracy & Debate Theme Semester at the University of Michigan.
 A team of student typists from the University of Michigan and Wayne State University typed messages to the next President from students and university communities in Michigan.
-And in Brooklyn, Oring presented both live and virtual performances at the Brooklyn Public Library.

 The above messages were addressed to the next President during performances across the country in 2020.
 Each of these messages were individually sent to the White house directly during the first 100 days of the Biden presidency.